webaverse/docs/docs/dev-guides/1-xrpackage-overview.md

 ## What's in a package?

 An XRPackage is a bundle of files.
-The entrypoint is a `manifest.json` (following the [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) standard).
+The entrypoint is a `manifest.json` (following the <a href="https://developer.mozilla.org/en-US/docs/Web/Manifest" target="_blank" rel="noopener noreferrer">Web App Manifest</a> standard).
 The rest of the files in the bundle are the source files for the app.

 The main addition to the Web App Manifest specification is the `xr_type` field, which specifies the type of application and the spec version.